Sialis

 It's important to regularly monitor nestboxes.
 This is a photo fo monitoring a chickadee nest using a mirror.
 Photo by EA Zimmerman

-Wasps in nestbox.
-Photo by Bet Zimmerman
+Paper wasps in a Nestbox.
+Photo by Bet Zimmerman Smith

-You've set up or inherited a bluebird nestbox, or maybe even a trail of houses.
-Let's start by assuming that your goal is to encourage successful reproduction by bluebirds, Tree Swallows and other native birds that nest in cavities.
-If you want that to happen, you can't just put up boxes and forget about them.
 For example, in the fall I erected 12 boxes at a closed landfill.
 The first time I checked them in the spring, nine were filled with hundreds of paper wasps, and never would have been used, even though there were a number of bluebirds and Tree Swallows in the area.

 Why monitor?